About BTSF — Our History & Vision

 Our vision is to assist those in abusive relationships to end the cycle of violence.
 We aim to help them put their lives together one step at a time.

-Our Mission: To help victims of domestic violence through crisis response, emergency housing, counseling, education, and employment services.
+Our Mission: To help victims of domestic violence through crisis response, counseling, education, and workforce development.
 By empowering our survivors, they will be afforded an opportunity for a new future.